shayanypn/etherscan-address-stat/README.md

         /services - services used across the application (this could be an API service, or future estimation of ethereum regarding of giving data)
-        /styles - styles of application written in CSS /utils - useful or common tools used across the application rapidly /types.tsx - contain interfaces(beside of component interface as we locate them in the component itself to increase the readability of them) and types used in the application
+        /styles - styles of application written in CSS /utils - useful or common tools used across the application rapidly /types.tsx - contain interfaces(aside from component interfaces which are located alongside relevant components) and types used in the application

 ### Component Structure
-Each code in this application should follow the below structure, to be constant with other parts of the application.
-The name of component/service/... consists of a folder/directory name and the code place in the `index.ts` file.
-For other additional files like tests, you should add them under this folder with a suffix name, like `index.test.ts` or `index.stories.ts`, and for style, we use a constant name as `main.css`
+All code in this application should follow the below structure to be consistent with other parts of the application.
+The name of component or service ... consists of a folder/directory name and the entry point is the `index.ts` file.
+For other additional files like tests, you should add them under this folder with a suffix name, like `index.test.ts` or `index.stories.ts`, and for style, we use a consistent name as `main.css`

     /[component name]
     	/index.ts